 “Holy shit,” I thought.
 “How the hell does my dad know all that about my brothers?!”

-It was quite a realization, and made me feel like quite the ass.
-Thankfully, the realization also pushed me to deciding to be more open and engaged with my family, though.
+It was quite a realization and made me feel like quite the ass.
+Thankfully, the realization also pushed me to decide to be more open and engaged with my family, though.

-– You don’t need to follow their advice all the time, or reach out to them for a go-ahead on decisions you make, but simply keeping them posted on certain things you’re up to still helps them feel involved.
-“Hi mom and dad – got a job offer in Florida.
+Simply keeping them posted on certain things you’re up to still helps them feel involved.
+“Hi, mom and dad – got a job offer in Florida.
 Gonna take it!
 Pretty excited about it!”.
 The decision’s been made, and sure they’ll want to ask some questions or offer advice.
-But without committing yourself to doing what they say, you’re still keeping them in the loop.
+But without committing yourself to do what they say, you’re still keeping them in the loop.

 There are a million ways to communicate, and your parents must be involved with at least a few.
 Find one that is comfortable for you and use it.